-Picking the best saddle bag for your road bike can be hard sometimes.
+Picking the best saddle bag for your bikes can be hard sometimes.

 Because there are literally hundreds of them in the market today.

 Don’t worry though, because I’m here to guide you how to get the right one and also provide some options for you to consider.

 If you want to quickly jump ahead, then use the navigation table below.
-I’ve provided a list of the best road bike saddle bags for you.
+I’ve provided a list of the best saddle bags for you.

 So there’s a good chance that your next purchase is right just below.